 There are plenty of things to work across and through, and you have quite a few things to think about before you reach a negotiation with the parties.
 Prepare and plan for the objections across your brokerage activities of listing, marketing, inspections, and bargaining.

-What do you need to satisfy with a buyer or tenant before they bring a negotiation to the next level or finality?
+What do you need to agree on with a buyer or renter before they move on to the next step or end the negotiation?
 Handling objections becomes a critical component of the ‘toolbox’ for agents today.

 Practising and Preparing

 Understand how to negotiate in the sales pitch and on the close of a listing process.
 The good thing is that you can practice your negotiation skills every day and the dialogues that are important for your property market.
 Here are some rules to prepare you and guide you in negotiation in commercial real estate: